eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

 ## 2.97
-- Changed AC upgrades back to using chips
+- Changed AC upgrades back to using chips, and changed the pricing

 ## 2.96
 - The goggles, they unlock